Pricing Valid Cuts for Price-Match Equilibria: Pricing Valid Cuts as Artificial Items

 Here, we have $I=K=4$ single-minded bidders/bids, each bidding on exactly one bundle from a set of $J=3$ unique items, $\{A,B,C\}$.
 Bid $4$ is the only winning bid in the unique optimal solution to WDP.
 (We will indicate winning bids in these examples with $\bm{bold}$ font.)
 No IR prices constitute a WE, because envy-freeness demands:

-which combine to yield $p_A+p_B+p_C\geq 15$, a violation of IR with $15>12$.
-It is easy to show that the associated WDP has a \emph{valid cut}, an inequality that maintains all integer solutions but may exclude fractional solutions to WDP-LP:
+which combine to yield $p_A+p_B+p_C\geq 15$, a violation of IR with a payment of $15>12$, the value to the winning bidder.
+It is easy to show that the associated WDP has a valid cut:

 Being a valid cut, adding this new row to $\bm{A}$ will not change the set of feasible solutions to WDP.
 Such an addition is equivalent to considering a similar auction given by $b_1(ABD)= b_2(ACD)= b_3(BCD)=10$; $b_4(ABCD)=12$, i.e., by adding a new item $D$ to every bundle.
 In this equivalent auction, WE prices are now given by $p=[0,0,0,10]$, which can be found using WDP-quad-dual.